 Penn Capital strategies employ a private approach to the public market with a Complete Capital Structure Analysis®.
 Through Complete Capital Structure Analysis®, Penn Capital's investment professionals are capital structure generalists, meaning they are responsible for understanding the entire capital structure of the companies they follow.
 All ideas are vetted through Penn Capital's investment process and investment decisions are made by senior investment professionals.
 Stocks or high yield debt securities are selected with the greatest potential to provide the risk-adjusted returns that clients expect.
-Penn Capital's investment firm's investment strategies.
+Penn Capital's research process and Complete Capital Structure Analysis® are designed to be used across of all the firm's investment strategies.